simonlipson/machine_learning/README.md

 - I lose money in 3 years
 - I break even in 6 years

-All in all over 17 years I would have made a slight profit.
+All in all over 17 years I would have made a profit